valango/duke/README.md

 Returns the highest action value from all matching rules or DO_NOTHING.

 **`clone`**`([ancestors]) : Ruler` - method<br />
-Create an identical copy of the ruler instance, except that its _`ancestors`_ property may have a value from the supplied argument.
+Create an identical copy of the ruler instance, with _`ancestors`_ property set to supplied argument - see the [source code](src/Ruler/index.js) for details.

 **`dump`**`([options]) : string` - method<br />
 Used for debugging.
 Returns `undefined` in production environment.